Investing in Yourself

 Engaging in psychotherapy demands a lot from both client and therapist.
 It is a commitment of energy, time, and money.
 It is also a commitment to work together.

 Entering therapy is making an investment in yourself.
 Dedication to the process, will help you feel better and improve your ability to deal with the specific issues that brought you to therapy.
 You will also likely gain skills and resilience that you can draw upon when facing other challenges in your life now and in the future.
 With the right amount of investment, you can change your life.

 Although many patients have, and use, their mental health insurance benefits, others prefer to pay privately “out-of-pocket.”
 There are various reasons to consider this including your confidentiality and benefit coverage.
 Your mental health records may impact your ability to obtain other medical, life, and disability insurance in the future.
 As a private pay client, you can be assured that treatment records are kept confidential, shared only with your prior written consent.
-I accept cash, check, and credit cards (MasterCard and Visa).
+Our practice accepts cash, check, and credit cards (MasterCard and Visa).
 There is an additional $6.00 charge for credit card usage.

 You should know that insurance companies require detailed information about their members’ treatment, and often direct the treatment provided (i.e. type of therapy, length of therapy, etc.) This also includes providing a psychiatric diagnosis and other sensitive information that becomes part of your mental health record.
 Many people receive their health insurance through their employer.
 Please be advised that If your employer is self-insured, your employer can have access to your insurance records.

 Most insurance plans only cover a limited number of sessions per year.
 Thus, any sessions scheduled beyond the annual maximum become an out-of-pocket expense.
 Prior to the start of treatment, you should check with your insurance carrier to see if you have an annual session maximum before deciding to use your insurance.